Race in the United States criminal justice system: Norris v. Alabama (1935)

 In 1935 the United States Supreme Court overturned convictions of the Scottsboro Boys in Norris v.
 Alabama.
 These were nine African American teenagers who had been previously denied equal protection under the law as stated in the Fourteenth Amendment to the United States Constitution because African Americans were purposely excluded from their cases' juries.

 By stage of the criminal justice process

 Among key findings on the literature is that Whites with the same bail decision as Blacks commit more pre-trial violations and that Blacks are more harshly sentenced by juries and judges than Whites when the underlying facts and circumstances of the cases are similar.

 Race and policing

 Studies have documented patterns of racial discrimination, as well as patterns of police brutality and disregard for the constitutional rights of African-Americans, by police departments in various American cities, including Los Angeles, New York, Chicago and Philadelphia.
+It is also a paradoxical fact that security personnel across all US cities are disproportionately drawn from people of African descent and such security personnel have minimal background training in legal guidelines.